FernandaNascimento26/FernandaNascimento26/README.md

 ## Hi there, <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"> I'm Fernanda Nascimento! ![Count views](https://komarev.com/ghpvc/?username=fernandanascimento26&color=blueviolet&style=flat-square)

-I am a student of a master's degree in Computer Science with a focus on research related to data in education (school dropout) and health.
+I am a master's degree in Computer Science with a focus on research related to data in education (school dropout) and health.
 Passionate about data and its power to transform people's lives (power of analysis, prediction, decision).
 Gradually I have been learning a little more about data science, carrying out some practical projects based on scientific studies.

 ## Work experience